fossasia/eventyay-tickets/doc/administrator/installation_pip.rst

 Step 6: Starting pretalx as a service
 -------------------------------------

-We recommend starting pretalx using systemd to make sure it runs correctly after a reboot.
+We recommend starting pretalx using systemd to make sure it starts up after a reboot.
 Create a file named ``/etc/systemd/system/pretalx-web.service`` with the following content::

     [Unit]